 For example if the property being purchased is valued at $100,000 and your loan is or will be $75,000, then your LVR is 75%.

 The loan to value ratio is important when applying for a mortgage.
-The lower the LVR, the less risk to the bank.
-Most banks will require Lenders Mortgage Insurance (LMI) where the LVR is greater than 80%.
-For example the value of the property is $1,000,000 and you want to borrow more than $800,000.
-Lenders Mortgage insurance can cost you thousand of dollars and is more expensive the higher your LVR and the higher total amount borrowed.
+The lower the LVR, the less risk it is to the bank.
+Most banks will require Lenders Mortgage Insurance (LMI) where the LVR is greater than 80%, for example, the value of the property is $1,000,000 and you want to borrow more than $800,000.
+Lenders Mortgage Insurance can cost you thousands of dollars and is more expensive the higher your LVR and the higher the total amount borrowed.

 Banks have strict policies about LVRs and will not lend above a certain LVR for a certain borrower profile (e.g. full doc vs low doc) and security type (property type).
 People in some professions may also be able to get the lender mortgage insurance waived by some lenders, which can save them thousands of dollars.
 The lower the Loan to Value Ratio generally the lower the interest rate (down to about 70% LVR).
 Currently the maximum LVR that any lender is offering is 97% when the Lenders Mortgage Insurance is also borrowed and added into the loan.

 Oak Laurel – Home loans made easy!